still-dreaming-1/vim-project-tags/README.md

 **Coming soon:**
 * Define your project structure for an even better tags experience.
-* Overwrite the ctags executable name.
+* Option to overwrite the ctags executable name.
 * Easily add support for any taggable language yourself.